KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 <a href="https://www.patreon.com/bePatron?u=15482170" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

-You will have to write a program to store all the names and prices, then loop though them to combine them and get the list the customer ones.
+You will have to write a program to store all the names and prices, then loop through them to combine them and get the list the customer ones.

 We are going to learn the following in order to complete our challenge